 - Only healthy animals will be electively sterilised.

-- Because we do dozens of these operations every month, telephonic or office bookings at our hospital at least one day in advance is essential.
+- Because we do dozens of these operations every month, telephonic or office bookings at our hospital at least one day in advance are essential.
 We do sterilisations on Mondays, Tuesdays, Thursdays and Fridays.

 - Breakfast should be withheld the morning of the operation.